 CRJ 259 : Introduction to Criminalistics

-1. To develop an understanding of the development of forensic sciences; its origin, advances, and trends for the future.
-2. To become familiar with the functions and capabilities of the crime lab in its supportive role to the investigator.
-3. To become acquainted with the legal and scientific considerations and procedures essential for effective collection, preservation and transmittal of physical evidence.
-4. To learn how to properly “process” a Crime Scene.
-5. To develop an awareness of the methods used by the Police and the Crime Lab in the analysis of physical evidence.
-6. To be able to present the analysis of physical evidence in a Court of Law.
+Upon successful completion of this course, students will be able to: 1.
+Explain the development of forensic sciences; its origin, advances, and trends for the future.
+2. Identify the functions and capabilities of the crime lab in its supportive role to the investigator.
+3. Become acquainted with the legal and scientific considerations and procedures essential for effective collection, preservation and transmittal of physical evidence.
+4. Learn how to properly process a crime scene.
+5. Explain the methods used by the police and the crime lab in the analysis of physical evidence.
+6. Present the analysis of physical evidence in a court of law.

 Overview